 M.DIV.
-DIPLOMA WITHOUT THE DEGREE
+WITHOUT A BACCALAUREATE DEGREE

-Students without a baccalaureate degree may apply for admission to the M.Div. diploma program.
+Students without a baccalaureate degree may apply for admission to the M.Div. degree program.
 These students must possess the knowledge, academic skill, and ability generally associated with persons who hold the baccalaureate degree.
 Admission will be restricted to persons with life experience that has prepared them for theological study at the graduate level.